rohanbabbar983/Quiz-master/README.md

 # QuizMaster

 Welcome to **QuizMaster**, a sleek and interactive sentence-building quiz application built with modern web technologies like React, TypeScript, TailwindCSS, and Vite.
-This app provides a clean and user-friendly interface for constructing sentences using drag-and-drop style selections with a live timer and dynamic result evaluation.
+This app provides a clean and user-friendly interface for constructing sentences using clean style selections with a live timer and dynamic result evaluation.

 ## 🚀 Live Demo